platformio/platformio-docs/faq.rst

        cd path/to/platformio/project

        # Force PlatformIO to install PlatformIO Home dependencies
-       platformio home
+       pio home

        # Force PlatformIO to install toolchains
-       platformio run --target upload
+       pio run --target upload

-If "platformio" command is not globally available in your environment and you use :ref:`pioide`, please use built-in :ref:`piocore` which is located in:
+If "pio" command is not globally available in your environment and you use :ref:`pioide`, please use built-in :ref:`piocore` which is located in:

 * Windows: ``C:\Users\{username}\.platformio\penv\Scripts\platformio``